Boeing 737 MAX groundings: Ethiopian Airlines Flight 302

-On March 11, FAA defended the MAX against groundings by issuing a Continued Airworthiness Notice to operators.
-The initial reports for Flight 302 found that the pilots struggled to control the airplane in a manner similar to the Lion Air flight 610 crash.
+On March 11, the FAA defended the MAX against groundings by issuing a Continued Airworthiness Notice to operators.
+The initial reports for Flight 302 found that the pilots struggled to control the airplane in a manner similar to the Lion Air Flight 610 crash.
 On March 13, 2019, the FAA announced that evidence from the crash site and satellite data on Flight 302 suggested that it might have suffered from the same problem as Lion Air Flight 610 in that the jackscrew controlling the pitch of the horizontal stabilizer of the crashed Flight 302, was found to be set in the full "nose down" position, similar to Lion Air Flight 610.
 This further implicated MCAS as contributory to the crash.

 Ethiopian Airlines spokesman Biniyam Demssie said that the procedures for disabling MCAS had just been incorporated into pilot training.
 "All the pilots flying the MAX received the training after the Indonesia crash," he said.
 "There was a directive by Boeing, so they took that training."
-Despite following the procedure, the pilots could not recover.
+While the pilots initially followed the correct procedure to disable runaway trim, they did not complete the checklist fully, and consequently, the recovery effort did not succeed.

 The Ethiopian Civil Aviation Authority (ECAA) led investigations for Flight 302, and the United States Federal Aviation Administration assisted in the investigation.
 Both flight recorders (voice and data) were recovered from the crash site on March 11, 2019.
 The French aviation accident investigation agency BEA announced that it would analyze the flight recorders from the flight.
 BEA received the flight recorders on March 14, 2019.

 On March 17, 2019, Dagmawit Moges, Ethiopia's transport minister, announced that the black box had been found and downloaded, and that the preliminary data retrieved from the flight data recorder show a "clear similarity" with those of Lion Air Flight 610 which crashed off Indonesia.
 Due to this finding, some experts in Indonesia suggested that the NTSC should cooperate with Flight 302's investigation team.
-Later on the evening, the NTSC offered assistance to Flight 302's investigation team, stating that the committee and the Indonesian Transportation Ministry would send investigators and representatives from the government to assist with the investigation of the crash.
+Later in the evening, the NTSC offered assistance to Flight 302's investigation team, stating that the committee and the Indonesian Transportation Ministry would send investigators and representatives from the government to assist with the investigation of the crash.